idiv-biodiversity/StabilityII/README.md

 Tilman, A. Weigelt, B. Wilsey, and P. Manning.
 2018. **Multiple facets of biodiversity drive the diversity-stability relationship**. _Nature Ecology & Evolution_ In revision.

-**Data is currently available upon request.
-Please send an e-mail to:** dylan.craven@aya.yale.edu
+Data is currently available upon request.
+Please send an e-mail to: dylan.craven@aya.yale.edu

-**Please note that we used version 1 of ['piecewiseSEM'](https://cran.r-project.org/web/packages/piecewiseSEM/vignettes/piecewiseSEM.html#comparing-package-versions) was used for all analyses; version 2 of 'piecewiseSEM' was updated on June 11, 2018**
+**Please note that we used version 1 of ['piecewiseSEM'](https://cran.r-project.org/web/packages/piecewiseSEM/vignettes/piecewiseSEM.html#comparing-package-versions) for all analyses; version 2 of 'piecewiseSEM' was updated on June 11, 2018**

 ## Table of Contents